spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 </WarningBox>

-Use the steps below to create a roleBinding or ClusterRoleBinding for your host clusters.
+Use the steps below to create a RoleBinding or ClusterRoleBinding for your host clusters.

 <br />

 # Palette Roles and Kubernetes Roles

 Palette offers a set of [default roles](/user-management/palette-rbac#palettespecific(default)roles:) you can assign to your users.
 The Palette roles are only in scope at the platform level.
-This means you can manage the permissions for users' actions in Palette, such as creating or deleting clusters, creating projects, creating users, etc.
+This means you can manage the permissions for users' actions in Palette, such as creating or deleting clusters, creating projects, creating users, and more.

 The Kubernetes roles are used to control the actions users are allowed to do inside the cluster.
 For example, a user in Palette could have the *Cluster Profile Viewer* role, which grants them the ability to view cluster profiles for a specific project.
 In all the clusters in this project, the user could be assigned a role binding to a custom role that grants them administrative access in all the clusters.